FEM.Geometry package

 • nvn (int, optional) – Number of variables per node.
 Defaults to 1.

 Defines geometry region.
-Regions are used to set border conditions and loads to 2D and 3D problems
+Regions are used to set boundary conditions and loads to 2D and 3D problems

 Bases: object